stfc/PSyclone/examples/gocean/eg5/README.md

 flag, which will add profiling around the two invokes used in the example.

 ### Note:
-The actual runtime is extremly short, so likely the profiling tool used will report 0 seconds for each of the invokes.
+The actual runtime is extremely short, so likely the profiling tool used will report 0 seconds for each of the invokes.

 ## Running